7. Multiplicative Functionals#

 and equal to zero when \(N_1\) is one, provided that \(N_1\) is a multiplicative martingale increment (has conditional expectation one).
 This gives rise to a family of \(\phi\) divergences that can be used to assess departures from baseline probabilities.
 Relative entropy, \(\phi(n) = n \log n\) is an example that is particularly tractable and has been used often.
 Both \(n \log n\) and \(- \log n\) can be interpreted as expected log-likelihood ratios.

-One way of assessing the magnitude of \(N_1^L\) solves:
+One way of assessing the magnitude of the martingale increment to the stochastic discount factor is to solve:

 Minimum divergence Problem